jeosol/hello-world-docker/README.markdown

 ```
 make clone
 ```
-The above command clone the **hello-world** repository in the current directory.
+The above command will clone the **hello-world** repository into the current directory.
 We want to build Docker images for the hello-world project.
 (Note that we set the .gitignore file ignore the hello-world folder)

 After the cloning steup above, we can proceed to build the two images as described below.